Pranav140/UMS/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## Team

-**IIIT Una - ICT Department**

-For questions or support, please contact the development team.

 ---

 Made with care for IIIT Una